Toggle: English / Spanish

 Exposure from x-rays or gamma rays is measured in units of roentgens.
 For example:

-- Total body exposure of 100 roentgens/rad (or 1 Gy) causes radiation sickness.
+- Total body exposure of 100 roentgens/rad or 1 Gray unit (Gy) causes radiation sickness.

-- Total body exposure of 400 roentgens/rad (or 4 Gy) causes radiation sickness and death in half the individuals.
+- Total body exposure of 400 roentgens/rad (or 4 Gy) causes radiation sickness and death in half of the individuals who are exposed.
 Without medical treatment, nearly everyone who receives more than this amount of radiation will die within 30 days.

 Because it is difficult to determine the amount of radiation exposure from nuclear accidents, the best signs of the severity of the exposure are: the length of time between the exposure and the onset of symptoms, the severity of symptoms, and severity of changes in white blood cells.
 If a person vomits less than an hour after being exposed, that usually means the radiation dose received is very high and death may be expected.